artemfm1/chargePoint/README.md

 ## Overview

-And application that allows e-bike users to blog about and share locations in their city that are friendly places to charge their e-bikes
+**Project Title** # chargePoint

-_**Project Title** # chargePoint
+This is an application that will allow e-bike users to the ablity blog about and share locations in their city that are friendly places to charge their e-bikes.
+Range anxiety is a real issue for any user of electirc vehicles.
+This application will create a community that will bridge the gap between bsines owners and their customers that ride ebikes.
+Users will be able to add their own locations and edit posts they make.
+User will also be able to search other posts by zip code.

 <br>